Protect your iPhone against hacking with Avast One

 Sometimes the best foil to an evil program is a good program.
 Putting your network or website behind a firewall or setting up a VPN gateway can give you an extra line of defense against brute force programs.

-Antivirus tools can make sure all the nooks and crannies of your system are secure.
+Antivirus software can make sure all the nooks and crannies of your system are secure.
 Defensive programs need to be cutting-edge, and the best antivirus programs constantly upgrade their software with the latest tools to block viruses and stop hacking attempts.

 Companies need to innovate to keep up with intrepid hackers.
-Avast Free Antivirus has a built-in feature that will scan the dark web for traces of your email address and related personal data.
+Avast One has a built-in feature that will scan the dark web for traces of your email address and related personal data.
 It will also monitor your password to make sure it hasn’t been exposed, letting you know if you need to change it.

 Thankfully, most of us aren’t targeted directly by brute force attacks.
 Rather, hackers target websites for brute forcing, and then use that access to spread malware to the site’s visitors.